δ Sextantis (delta Sextantis)

 δ Sextantis is a main-sequence star in the constellation of Sextans.

 δ Sextantis visual magnitude is 5.21.
-Because of its reltive faintness, δ Sextantis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, δ Sextantis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of δ Sextantis